Award Revision Policy

 Treatment of an Overaward

 - An overaward from an administrative error must first reduce or eliminate next semester's overpayment.
-The Financial Aid Counselor must then contact the Office of the Bursar to correct any adjustments to the student's bill for any remaining amount.
+The Financial Aid Counselor must then contact the Student Accounting to correct any adjustments to the student's bill for any remaining amount.

 - If an overaward occurs due to fraud, the office of financial will consult the Office of the General Counsel and adhere to federal and institutional policy.